udecode/plate/README.md

 Plate is a plugin system for Slate and React to make it easier to build fully-featured editors.
 It handles things like node rendering, events handlers, serializing, and normalizing so you don't have to.

 This repository comes with a lot of plugins, including elements, marks, serializers, normalizers, queries, transforms, and components.
-To get started, you only need to use the <Plate> component.

 Plate uses jotai for state management and is designed to support decoupled design systems.
 It comes with a default design system, but you can also plug in your own.